SAINT Edge Pistol: The Holy Grail of AR Platforms?

 - A set of adjustable flip-up sights

-The pistol setup continues to impress with a Maxim Defense CQB adjustable brace with quick detach (QD) points on each side and a 10.3-inch lightweight, Melonite-treated barrel.
+The pistol setup continues to impress with a Maxim Defense CQB adjustable brace with quick detach (QD) points on each side and a 10.3″ lightweight, Melonite-treated barrel.

 Handling the SAINT Edge Pistol

-This SAINT Edge Pistol is well balanced and light, weighing in at 5 pounds 11.5 ounces.
-The recently updated ATF-approved adjustable pistol brace is customizable from an efficiently sized .223/5.56 to a very compact AR system.
+This SAINT Edge Pistol is well balanced and light, weighing in at 5 lbs.
+11.5 oz.
+The ATF-approved adjustable pistol brace is customizable for length through its collapsible design.
 This short and easily accommodating format works excellent not only for quick manipulation, but for backpack carry as well.

-The hand guard is the perfect length, running the maximum length of the barrel.
-The finger stop is small but deliberate, giving an index point to the supporting hand.
+The hand guard is the perfect length; running the length of the barrel.
+The hand stop is small but deliberate, giving an index point to the supporting hand and helping keep your digits clear of the muzzle.
 The billet lower receiver has enough contours to give it character.
-And from a practical sense, the SAINT Edge Pistol has an enlarged magazine well to facilitate smoother reloads.
+And in a practical sense, the SAINT Edge Pistol has an enlarged magazine well to facilitate smoother reloads.

 Hitting the Range